AULFA/documentation/content-pipeline.md

 #### F. A user inserts a USB drive into a hotspot

-The hotspots are configured with a service that detects when a USB drive has been inserted, and runs a self-updated procedure that copies the APK and repository files off the USB drive.
+The hotspots are configured with a service that detects when a USB drive has been inserted, and runs a self-update procedure that copies the APK and repository files off the USB drive.

 ## Device Installation / Upgrades